-Payment terms for these invoices could be 28 days for some, but as much as 120 days for others — taking even longer if the customer doesn’t pay on time or chases them.
+Payment terms for these invoices could be 28 days for some, but as much as 120 days for others.
+These payments could be taking even longer if the customer doesn’t pay on time or chases them.
 This is a quick guide to what is factoring!

 This presents a big cash flow gap between spending money to complete a project, and receiving payment for it – leaving a worry about paying for staff and the goods or services you have supplied.